Survivor Series (2001): Aftermath

 That reward came in the ring moments later, as McMahon was about to announce the stripping of the WWF Championship from Stone Cold Steve Austin, who had not yet appeared on the show.
 McMahon's intent was to award it to Kurt Angle as a token of his appreciation for Angle's actions at Survivor Series.
 However, before he could do so he was interrupted by Ric Flair, who returned to a WWF ring for the first time since January 1993.
 Flair then happily told McMahon that he "had bet on a winner last night," and said to a surprised McMahon that when Shane and Stephanie sold their stock in the WWF to purchase WCW and ECW, he was the consortium who had bought the stock, and as such, he was co-owner of the WWF and he and McMahon were now partners.

-Austin then angrily returned, promptly going to the ring and attacking Angle, and then McMahon when he tried to help, while Flair idly stood by.
-Austin then became a face for the first time since WrestleMania X-Seven, when he claimed his WWF Championship, and celebrated with beers with Flair in the ring.
+Austin then angrily returned, promptly going to the ring and attacking Angle, and then McMahon when he tried to intervene, while Flair idly stood by.
+Austin then became a face for the first time since WrestleMania X-Seven, when he reclaimed his WWF Championship, and celebrated with beers with Flair in the ring.

 Over the coming weeks the WWF decided what to do with the world championship situation, as there were now two world championships in the company.
 A tournament at Vengeance was conceived, where Austin and Angle would face each other for the WWF Championship and The Rock and Jericho would face each other for the World Championship.
 After those two matches, the winners would face off in one final match to unify both championships.
 Austin defeated Angle to retain the WWF Championship while Jericho defeated The Rock to win the World Championship.
 In the finals Jericho defeated Austin due to outside interference from Booker T to become the first ever Undisputed WWF Champion.
 As a measure of payback, Austin would go on to beat up Booker T in a supermarket on an episode of SmackDown!. followed by a Bingo game at a Church during an episode of Raw after Booker T smashed the windows of Stone Cold's Pickup truck.

 This was the last Survivor Series to be held before the introduction of the first brand extension in March 2002, which split the roster into two distinct brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
 It was also the last Survivor Series under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.